-Using playdough mats to explore the human body is a creative way to help children visualize those body parts we cannot see; like bones, muscles, and organs.
+Using playdough mats to explore the human body is a creative way to help your children visualize the body parts that we cannot see like bones, muscles, and organs.
 Let them draw body part cards and add them to the correct space on their mat for an extra challenge!

 7. Movement Dice

 Start your morning meeting with 6-7 minutes of this fun body movement game!
-Children will roll two dice (get printable at the link below) that tell them which body part to move and how to move it!
+Simply invite your learners to roll two dice (get printable at the link below) that tell them which body part to move and how to move them!
 Incorporate literacy by calling the dice the “noun” and “verb”!